Configuration#

 In the previous example, we have stored our configuration options in a separate file and referenced this in our analysis script.
 Although this allows us to separate our configuration from the main codebase, we have used a hard-coded path to the configuration file.
 This is not ideal, as for the code to be run on another machine the configuration file must be saved on the same path.
 Furthermore, if we want to switch the configuration file that the analysis uses we must change this path or replace the configuration file at the specified path.

-To overcome this, we can adjust our analysis script to take the configuration file path as an argument when the analysis script is run.
-This can be achieved in a number of ways, but we’ll discuss a minimal example here:
+We can adjust our analysis script to take the configuration file path as an argument when the analysis script is run to overcome this.
+We can achieve this in a number of ways, but we’ll discuss a minimal example here:

 import sys